srvrco/getssl/README.md

 You can create and customize a template that can be use to generate the `~/.getssl/yourdomain.com/getssl.cfg` config file, instead of the default one.

-Choose one of fhe following allowed locations, according to your getssl installation:
+Create one of fhe following allowed locations, according to your getssl installation:

 ```sh
 /etc/getssl/getssl_default.cfg